A Quick Overview

 Connor’s income profile presented a unique challenge.

-His existing lender didn’t acknowledge the RSU component and deemed his borrowing capacity insufficient.
+While Connor’s existing lender did acknowledge the RSU component, their overall remuneration assessment was still conservative.
+Therefore, the lender deemed his borrowing capacity insufficient.
 This roadblock forced Connor to get in touch with Home Loan Experts.

 Here were the major complications that had stopped Connor from securing a loan: